- Practice Areas

 After receiving your filing(s), IRAC will email you an invoice containing a link to a website where you can enter your credit card information.
 The invoice must be paid prior to filing.
 IRAC is immediately notified once the invoice is paid.

 Yes.
-So long as the invoice was paid, IRAC will promptly email copies of the pages stamped by the clerk’s office after returning from the BIA.
+IRAC will email copies of the pages stamped by the clerk’s office on the same day of filing.

 IRAC prefers to receive submissions in PDF format but will accept Microsoft Word files.